Showing available accommodation2 guests USD

 Nafplia Palace Hotel & Villas

 For a step up in the ultimate take-no-prisoners luxury stakes, Amphitron's sister hotel offers ultramodern, über-chic villas, with personal butlers, hi-tech audiovisuals and mini swimming pools.

 This place looks like its seen a little too much of Patra's nightlife itself - despite the plush lobby, the rooms are on the verge of being a little worn and the bathrooms are in a cupboard.
 But it's pleasant and good value nonetheless and very central.

 This may be Corinth’s smartest hotel – it’s a comfortably furnished business-style number, albeit with a few blemishes.
 Spacious suites on the 6th floor are a notch more upmarket (€150).
 Breakfast costs €5.

-A helpful couple run this centrally located place, whose simple, bright and airy rooms have balconies.
+A helpful couple run this centrally located, cosy spot where rooms are simple but pleasant and have balconies.
 Breakfast costs €5.

 Nafplion elegance – this is a plush, traditionally styled period hotel, right in the heart of the waterfront-cafe action.

 This place has one of the town’s finest neoclassical facades and, following a renovation in 2009, some pretty swish and glitzy rooms.

 This modern hotel seems geared towards accommodating the business travellers it’s popular with, but it’s a solid option.
 The contemporary rooms feature hydro showers and personal flat-screen computers.
 Reduced prices without breakfast.

 Nafplion elegance - this is a plush, traditionally styled period hotel and right in the heart of the waterfront café action.
 Weekdays sees reduced rates.
 The most artistic choice with five stylish funky rooms...